Perfect for BBQ and picnics, these vanilla flavored Corn on the Cob Cupcakes are made to look like corn on the cob using jelly beans.

-Now I am not usually one to go for look over taste, but when I saw these cupcakes on Martha Stewart.com(and then realized I OWNED the cookbook they came in) I soooo wanted to make them.
+Now I am not usually one to go for look over taste, but when I saw these Corn on the Cob Cupcakes on Martha Stewart.com I soooo wanted to make them.

-These are definitely a case of more cute than tasty, as a mix of pina colada, coconut, buttered popcorn, and lemon jelly beans just don’t taste all that great on a cupcake.
+For a mix of pina colada, coconut, buttered popcorn, and lemon jelly beans just don’t taste all that great on a cupcake.

 I thought that these would be the most adorable dessert to present to your guest!

-I must say they are about as tedious to make as real corn is to shuck.
+They are about as tedious to make as real corn is to shuck.

 Placing the little pieces of “corn” takes up a lot of time, as does rolling out Starburst.

 BTW, it doesn’t say so, but I found it useful to microwave the Starburst for about 15 seconds to get it to be more pliable.

 So the next time you fire up the grill, and there are kids around (because you know they would eat the cupcake with the jelly beans on top, no problem), you should totally make these.

 And if you think these are cute, you should see all of the different cupcakes that are in Hello Cupcake.

 One day I plan on making the TV dinner one(when I have lots of time on my hands!)